OpenEnergyDashboard/OED/INSTALL.md

 8. Run ```npm run createdb``` to create the database schema.
 1. Run `npm run addMamacMeters` to load mamac meters from an `.csv` file.
 1. Run `npm run updateMamacMeters` to fetch new data for mamac meters in the database.
-1. Run `npm run createUser` and follow the directions to create a new admin user.
+1. Run `npm run usermod` and follow the directions to create a new admin user.
 1. Run ```npm run build``` to create the Webpack bundle for production, otherwise run ```npm run dev``` for development.
 1. Run ```npm start```